↑

 I make Coconut Curry Chicken or Vadouvan Curry Chicken at least once every couple of weeks.
 Curry is one of my favorite meals ever, not only to make but also to order out.

-But, I rarely see or hear of curry beef, so I decided to give it a try.
-I’ve mentioned before that my son has been complaining about all the chicken I make.
+But, I rarely see or hear of curry beef, so I decided to give it a try and prepare it very similar to how I prepare my chicken recipes.

 I’m trying to find some new, creative meals and this Coconut Curry Beef is one of the best curry recipes that I’ve made yet.
 It’s definitely a must try!